-Nursery (also known as “Extended Session”) occurs during our 10:30am worship service, for ages 3 months to 3 years old.
+Nursery (also known as “Extended Session”) occurs during both of our worship services (8:00am and 10:30am), for ages 3 months to 5 years old.

 Our goal is to work to equip parents to be the primary spiritual provider for their family, and to show children that there is one true God who loves them so much.

 Sunday's at 9:15am your child will learn about the glorious deed's God and the Bible through Bible stories, conversations, art time, music and play.
 We hope you will read and engage with your preschooler using the items he or she brings home on Sunday.